Communal dancefloor energy at one of

 Is there a minimum age?

-Everybody is welcome at Paradise City Festival, and kids under 12 can even enter free of charge.
+Everyone is welcome at Paradise City Festival, and children under 12 can enter for free.
 However, all kids under 18 must be accompanied by their parents or legal guardians.
 Alcohol will only be sold to people over 18.

-Please keep in mind that Paradise City is a festival for adults, not kids.
+Please note that Paradise City is an adult-only festival.
 For the younger ones, please provide noise protection.
 Free earplugs are available at the festival.

 I can't come anymore.
 Where can I resell my ticket?